FAReTek1/bfg/README.md

 ###### Hosting this manually on [pythonanywhere](https://www.pythonanywhere.com/)

-This is the python bot script that handles [issues at the inflate-gtp repository](https://github.com/FAReTek1/inflate-gtp/issues?q=is%3Aissue)
+This is the python bot script that handles [issues at the goboscript table of packages](https://github.com/inflated-goboscript/gtp/issues)